The Welly. Rebooted.

 Client: Bòtann

-McCaffrey Studio was tasked with creating a new footwear brand to restart the wellington boot industry in Scotland.
+Studio McCaffrey was tasked with creating a new footwear brand to restart the wellington boot industry in Scotland.
 The project was based in Dumfries, the historical home of Scottish rubber boot manufacturing, which was once known for producing the best wellington boots in the world.

 The aim was to revive the industry, and extensive interviews and research uncovered a rich heritage of innovation and craftsmanship in local rubber manufacturing.
 This inspired and informed a contemporary vision for a new Scottish wellington brand, centred on a progressive, high-quality, city-ready rubber boot.